 Intersections and intersection traffic signals can be one of the deadliest combinations.
-An intersection is one of the most dangerous parts of a road.
+A meeting is one of the most dangerous parts of a road.
 Approximately one-third of car accidents occur in the United States, with most of these accidents occurring at red or yellow lights.

-This alone raises the question of how well drivers know their local traffic signals and light/ signal phasing. (flashing yellow light, flashing red light, stop sign, red light, etc.) Just because a light turns green, you still must wait till everyone comes to a complete stop, or it’s otherwise safe to proceed through an intersection with or without traffic signals.
+This alone raises the question of how well drivers know their local traffic signals and light/ signal phasing. (flashing yellow, flashing red, stop sign, red light, etc.) Just because a light turns green, you still must wait till everyone comes to a complete stop, or it’s otherwise safe to proceed through an intersection with or without traffic signals.

 As a driver on the road, you are liable to know the driving rules and follow the law by exerting extreme caution to ensure the safety of yourself and those around you.
 A green light is not the same as a flashing yellow light.